bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 James: 00:15:15

 Yeah, sure.
-So basically in OpVault, you have to make a decision about whether your recovery path is authenticated or not.
+So basically in `OP_VAULT`, you have to make a decision about whether your recovery path is authenticated or not.
 And what I mean by that is so when you create the vault, you have to declare  where the funds can be recovered to.
-In OpVault, you can optionally specify an additional script that has to be satisfied to even trigger that recovery.
+In `OP_VAULT`, you can optionally specify an additional script that has to be satisfied to even trigger that recovery.
-And so the reason originally that we needed anchors for fee management in OpVault was if you're doing what I call an unauthenticated recovery, which is basically just , if someone knows your recovery path, the way that OP_Vault works is when you create the vault, you hash the recovery path, and then you add that as a parameter.
+And so the reason originally that we needed anchors for fee management in `OP_VAULT` was if you're doing what I call an unauthenticated recovery, which is basically just , if someone knows your recovery path, the way that `OP_VAULT` works is when you create the vault, you hash the recovery path, and then you add that as a parameter.
 So basically  the ability to recover is correlated with the ability to reveal that pre-image.
 So if you do that you can sweep.
 So it's sort of  you're not to get really technical you're not signing it with Sighash all and so there's some  pinning problems that can happen.
-But what I found was that if you actually requir an authorization for the recovery if you choos some key It could be based on  sort of a passphrase you memorize or a wallet that sits in your closet.
+But what I found was that if you actually require an authorization for the recovery if you choos some key It could be based on  sort of a passphrase you memorize or a wallet that sits in your closet.
 It's okay if it gets lost actually.
 But if you use that key, then you can basically roll in unrelated inputs and outputs to both the recovery and to the unvault transaction.
 And so you can use that as your fee management mechanism when you're actually doing the recovery or the unvaulting, you can roll in unrelated coins, or you can rely on the ephemeral anchor approach.